martindepanne/Theme-Cars-Disney---BruceFirmware/README.md

 3. Navigate to the `/Themes` directory.
 4. **Copy the** `Theme_Cars` folder (containing the `.bmp` files and `Theme_Cars.json`) directly into the `/Themes` folder.
 5. Place the `boot.gif` file at the root of the LittleFS directory.
+6. Place the `boot.wav` file at the root of the LittleFS directory.
-6. **Reboot your T-Embed** and select the theme from the UI settings menu.
+7. **Reboot your T-Embed** and select the theme from the UI settings menu.

 [Bruce Firmware](https://github.com/BruceDevices/firmware)